 - Apples (1-2 slices): High in fibre and protein, this fruit is a great source of vitamins A and C. Do not feed your dog the core because the seeds contain a substance that can release cyanide.

 - Apricots (1 slice): It's a yummy, sweet treat, but carefully and completely remove the leaves, stem and pit prior to serving because these are toxic to dogs, cats and horses.

 - Blackberries (2-3 berries): Full of antioxidants and fibre, this berry also packs vitamins A, C, K and E.

-- Blueberries (2-3 berries): This berry contains strong antioxidant properties and is considered a superfood for humans and dogs.
+- Blueberries (2-3 berries): This berry has strong antioxidant properties and is considered a superfood for humans and dogs.

 - Cantaloupe (1 piece): This melon contains beta-carotene, a pigment that makes it orange, and which aids in the improvement of vision.

 - Cranberries (1-2 tablespoons): Cook this berry in water (and no other ingredients) before serving it to your dog.

-- Kiwis (half a slice): In addition to fibre, kiwis provide vitamin A and potassium.
+- Kiwis (1/2 slice): In addition to fibre, kiwis provide vitamin A and potassium.

 - Mango (1-2 slices): Before serving this exotic fruit to your pet, peel it and remove the pit to avoid digestive issues.
 The pit is toxic.

-- Peaches (2-3 pieces): Skip the canned version (too much sugar) and opt for the fresh fruit, cut up into bite-sized pieces with the toxic pit carefully removed, for a treat that's high in vitamin A.
+- Peaches (2-3 pieces): Skip the canned version (too much sugar) and opt for the fresh fruit, with the toxic pit carefully removed, for a treat that's high in vitamin A.

 - Pears (2-3 pieces): Pears are high in fibre and copper.
 Choose chunks of the whole fruit and remove the core and seeds, which are toxic.

 - Pineapples (2-3 pieces): Raw, fresh pineapple is a wonderful sweet treat.
 Cut off the prickly skin before serving.

-- Strawberries (half a berry): This yummy berry contains vitamins B1 and B6, helpful for your dog's muscles says VetInfo.
+- Strawberries (1/2 berry): This yummy berry contains vitamins B1 and B6, helpful for your dog's muscles.

-- Watermelon (1 slice, seedless): Because it's ninety-two percent water, this melon is a go-to for humans and dogs to prevent dehydration when temperatures rise.
+- Watermelon (1 slice, seedless): Because it's 92% water, this melon is a go-to for humans and dogs to prevent dehydration when temperatures rise.